echaozh/zalora-task/README.md

 fix compilation errors.
 I hate to sleep with unsolved problems, though, I do have to sleep, everyday that is.

+Though I have not written any Haskell code for work, I apply the functional idea anywhere possible.
+I also advocate functional thinking in my team.
+When writing C++ & python, I use functional tools too.
+The functions in the `algorithm` header in STL are actually quite functional.
+And Python has `functools` and `itertools`.

 As a Haskeller, I cannot say I'm more than intermediate.
-I am totally self taught, and am willing to learn from the experienced in this language.
+I am totally self taught, and am willing to learn from those experienced in this language.
 I have pratical skills to tackle engineering problems, and can help with service development.
 I am also fancinated by the open source movement, and am eager to contribute.